rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 It is important to emphasize that:

 > Type-Driven Development does not substitute proper automated tests, rather they collaborate.
-Moreover, a proper suite of unit-tests could (and should) have easily caught the mistakes in the wrong implementation.
+Moreover, unit-tests could (and should) have caught the mistakes in the wrong implementation.
 >
 > Conclusively, it is much better to combine types **with** tests.

 Nevertheless, I very much like letting types help with my design.
-Especially the relief when the type-checker denies my broken code due to a type-mismatch caused by a wrong refactoring.
+Mainly the relief when the type-checker denies my broken code due to a type-mismatch caused by a wrong refactoring.

-Having said that, is all about bringing extra safety guarantees, increasing our confidence that the code is correct.
+Summing up, it is all about bringing extra safety guarantees and thus increase our confidence that the code is correct.

 ## References